The Long-Term Consequences of Substance Abuse: Physical and Mental Effects

 The Mental Health Impact of Substance Abuse

-Just as damaging as the physical effects are the emotional and psychological consequences of long-term substance abuse.
+Just as damaging as the physical effects are the emotional and psychological long-term effects linked to drug addiction, alcohol addiction, and other forms of substance use disorder.

 Mental health effects may include:

-• Depression and anxiety – Substance use can both trigger and worsen existing mental health conditions.
+• Depression and anxiety – Substance use can both trigger and worsen an existing mental health condition or mental illness.

-• Cognitive impairment – Long-term use can affect memory, decision-making, and attention span.
+• Cognitive impairment – Long-term drug misuse can affect memory, decision-making, and attention span.

-• Mood instability – Irritability, aggression, and unpredictable mood swings are common with chronic use.
+• Mood instability – Irritability, aggression, and unpredictable mood swings are common with ongoing substance misuse.

-• Psychosis or hallucinations – Certain drugs, such as methamphetamine or cannabis, can cause or contribute to psychotic episodes.
+• Psychosis or hallucinations – Certain psychoactive drugs, such as methamphetamine, can contribute to severe mental disorders or episodes of psychosis.

-• Increased risk of suicide – Individuals with long-term substance use issues are more likely to experience suicidal thoughts and behaviours.
+• Increased risk of suicide – Individuals with a substance use disorder or alcohol use disorder are more likely to experience serious mental health problems and suicidal thoughts.

 Social and Lifestyle Consequences